jcrona/tamatool/README.md

 ## Synopsis

-TamaTool is a cross-platform Tamagotchi P1 explorer relying on the hardware agnostic Tamagotchi P1 emulation library [TamaLIB](https://github.com/jcrona/tamalib/), and mainly targeting Linux, Windows, MacOS and Android (at the moment, Linux is the only platform supported).
+TamaTool is a cross-platform Tamagotchi P1 explorer relying on the hardware agnostic Tamagotchi P1 emulation library [TamaLIB](https://github.com/jcrona/tamalib/), and mainly targeting Linux, Windows and MacOS.

 More than a simple emulator, it is an exploration tool featuring a realtime RAM editor, an ASM debugger, an I/Os monitor and a sprite manipulator, allowing to play around with the Tamagotchi P1 ROM.
 It also allows to save and restore its emulation state, thus allowing you to backup and share your best friend !